autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/debug.md

 ### The output frequency is low

-Check the function which is comparatively heavy according to [here](#calculation-cost) or [here](.#calculation-cost).
+Check the function which is comparatively heavy according to [this information](.#calculation-time).

-The following functions for optimization and its initialization may be heavy in some complicated cases.
+For your information, the following functions for optimization and its initialization may be heavy in some complicated cases.

 - MPT
   - `initOsqp`